zevv/bucklespring/README.md

 palette of pure nostalgic bliss.

 To temporarily silence bucklespring, for example to enter secrets, press ScrollLock twice (but be aware that those ScrollLock events _are_ delivered to the application); same to unmute.
+The keycode for muting can be changed with the `-m` option.
+Use keycode 0 to disable the mute function.

 Installation
 ------------